Probing the limits of effective temperature consistency in actively driven systems: Limitations of a consistent effective temperature

+Figs. \ref{fig:7}\textbf{E,F} compare the tracer's modified kinetic temperature ($\tilde{T}_{\text{kin}}$) and potential temperature ($T_{\text{pot}}$) as a function of the number of bbots ($N_b$) for these configurations.
+The solid linear line represents the condition: $\tilde{T}_{\text{kin}}=T_{\text{pot}}$.
 In the alternative experimental setups that include a light tracer (Figs. \ref{fig:7}\textbf{B,C}), $\tilde{T}_{\text{kin}}$ and $T_{\text{pot}}$ coincide within measurement error and increase with $N_b$, consistent with our previous findings (Fig. \ref{fig:4}).
-These systems can also yield consistent $T_{\text{eff}}$ measurements whether via FDR (Eq. \ref{eq:FDR1}) or work FR (Eq. \ref{eq:FR}) tests (see details SI).
+These systems can also yield consistent $T_{\text{eff}}$ measurements whether via FDR (Eq. \ref{eq:FDR1}) or work FR (Eq. \ref{eq:FR}) tests (see details in SI$^{\dag}$).
 However, when replacing the lightweight tracers with a heavy tracer, we observe differences between the measured $T_{\text{pot}}$ and $\tilde{T}_{\text{kin}}$ (see Fig.~\ref{fig:7}\textbf{F}).

 Ultra-high-speed videos (SM movie 2) reveal the mechanical origin of this deviation.
 For lightweight tracers, interactions with the self-propelled bbots occur as discrete impacts, yielding a measurable ballistic regime between collisions.
-In contrast, heavy tracers can experience rapid, persistent collisions with the bbots that occur on timescales shorter than the experimental sampling interval ($\Delta t$).
+In contrast, heavy tracers can experience rapid recurrent collisions with the bbots, occurring on timescales shorter than the experimental sampling interval ($\Delta t$).
 Upon strong collisions the tracer visibly changes the bbot propulsion dynamics.
 In addition, the heavy tracer remains embedded among the bbots, whereas a lighter tracer may be kicked upwards, escaping entrapment.

 These effects modify the coupling between tracer and environment and may thus lead to the observed discrepancy.
 We note that the external air-driven perturbation is generally too weak to induce a significant perturbation to the heavy tracer.
 Due to both effects, the FDR and FR tests fail for all considered $N_b$ systems.